- Direct Database Queries

 Caching large values in options #

 This cache object (and any object in wp_cache in general) must not exceed 1MB.
 On WordPress.com, options are cached in memory to avoid database lookups, which speed things up.
 This is only effective if the cached object is kept small.
 Once the object reaches 1MB, it will no longer cache and requests are sent to the database servers, which, depending on the traffic of the site, can cause a flood of requests and have a severe impact on performance.
 More information.
+One option for getting around this problem is to use the wp_large_options plugin for large option values.

 Skipping Batcache #